Wee Thump Joshua Tree Wilderness

-The Wee Thump Joshua Tree Wilderness is a designated (2002) wilderness area in Nevada.
+Wee Thump Joshua Tree Wilderness is a designated (2002) wilderness area in Nevada.
 It comprises 6,050 acre and has an expanse of old-growth Joshua trees.
-"Wee Thump" means "ancient ones" in the language of the Paiute people.
+"Wee Thump" means "Yucca" in the language of the Paiute people.
 This Bureau of Land Management wilderness is a few miles west of Searchlight, Nevada.
+The wilderness is part of the Avi Kwa Ame National Monument, designated in 2023.